danking/hail-cloud-docs/how-to-cloud-with-hail.md

 Dataproc.
 Don't worry about cost yet!
 This cluster costs less than a dollar per hour, very cheap!
 It only has one leader node and two worker nodes.

-Any cluster started by `hailctl` has a Jupiter notebook server running on the leader node.
+Any cluster started by `hailctl` has a Jupyter notebook server running on the leader node.
 Connect to this Jupyter notebook server:

 ```